-UPDATE: As if we did not have enough to concern ourselves with in 2020, hurricane season is upon us.
+UPDATE: As if we did not have enough to concern ourselves with, hurricane season is upon us.
 During a Pandemic the weather is still a major factor to consider when planning a sail, a passage or a sailing vacation.
 COVID-19 has everyone on alert so be sure to utilize these resources if you plan on sailing in hurricane prone waters.

 Hurricanes repeatedly affect our friends and family in the ASA community.
 As the peak of hurricane season is upon us, we felt this was an excellent time to share some critical information about hurricane preparedness and how best to manage through these difficult times.

 The more information you have, the better.

 - Hurricane Preparedness at Ready.gov

 Ready is a National public service campaign designed to educate and empower the American people to prepare for, respond to and mitigate emergencies, including natural and man-made disasters.
 The goal of the campaign is to promote preparedness through public involvement.

 - Up to date Hurricane Information from the National Hurricane Center